 Will the proposal involve processing the personal details of individuals?
 No Is Powys County Council the data controller?
-No Further information No personal data to be processed as part of this proposal
+No Further information This proposal is in respect of the removal of vacant posts / hours, therefore there is no processing on personal information.